 Unmanned Aircraft Systems (UAS)/Drones

-Owners of small unmanned aerial systems (sUAS), commonly referred to as drones, as of February 19, 2016, must register them with the FAA before operating them in the National Airspace System.
-There was an exception to this requirement given to operations that fell under the guidelines of the FAA Modernization and Reform Act, section 336.
-However, as of December 12th, 2017, H.R.
-2810 section 1092, was signed into law, making it now a requirement for all sUAS to be registered with the FAA.
-Any commercial operations of a sUAS must be in compliance with 14 C.F.R.
-107.13.
-The cost to register your aircraft is $5, and is valid for 3 years.
-To register your aircraft, please go to: FAA UAS Registration
+As of February 19, 2016, owners of small unmanned aerial systems (sUAS), commonly referred to as drones, must register them with the Federal Aviation Administration (FAA) before operating them in the National Airspace System.
+Previously, there was an exception to this requirement for operations that fell under the guidelines of the FAA Modernization and Reform Act, section 336; however, H.R.
+2810 section 1092 (signed into law December 12, 2017) requires ALL sUAS to be registered with the FAA.

-As of August 29th 2016 all commercial operators of sUAS must follow all rules set forth by the FAA in 14 C.F.R.
+As of August 29, 2016, all commercial operators of sUAS must follow all rules set forth by the FAA in 14 C.F.R.
 Part 107.
-These regulations put rules in place that govern all aspects of commercial sUAS operations, to include operating rules, pilot certification, and the requirement to obtain waivers for certain operations.
+These regulations put rules in place that govern all aspects of commercial sUAS operations, including operating rules, pilot certification, and the requirement to obtain waivers for certain operations.

-As of now, there are no additional requirements by the state of Tennessee to operate a sUAS within the boundaries of the state of Tennessee.
-However, we would like to remind everyone to operate safely and follow these basic guidelines, whether operating commercially or recreationally:
+There are currently no additional requirements by the state of Tennessee to operate a sUAS within the boundaries of the state; however, TDOT would like to remind owners and operators to fly sUAS safely and follow the basic guidelines provided below, whether operating commercially or recreationally.

 If you feel someone is operating a sUAS in an unsafe or illegal manner, please notify your local law enforcement.

-For more information and resources, please visit www.faa.gov/uas
+For more UAS information and resources, please visit www.faa.gov/uas.